agapoff/check_kubernetes/README.md

 	                    - Unbound Persistent Volumes in unboundpvs mode; default is 5
-	                    - Job failed count in jobs mode; default is 2 -b               Brief mode (more suitable for Zabbix) -h               Show this help and exit
+	                    - Job failed count in jobs mode; default is 2 -b               Brief mode (more suitable for Zabbix) -M EXIT_CODE     Exit code when resource is missing; default is 2 (CRITICAL) -h               Show this help and exit

 	Modes are:
-	  apiserver        Not for kubectl, should be used for each apiserver independently components       Check for health of k8s components (etcd, controller-manager, scheduler etc.) daemonsets       Check for daemonsets readiness
+	  apiserver        Not for kubectl, should be used for each apiserver independently components       Check for health of k8s components (etcd, controller-manager, scheduler etc.) nodes            Check for active nodes
+	  daemonsets       Check for daemonsets readiness
 	  deployments      Check for deployments availability
 	  jobs             Check for failed jobs
-	  nodes            Check for active nodes
 	  pods             Check for restart count of containters in the pods replicasets      Check for replicasets readiness
 	  statefulsets     Check for statefulsets readiness